timmyhall/P4-frontend-nanodegree-mobile-portfolio/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

-### Optimizations Made:
-* Moved unchanging variables outside of the for loop in udpatePositions…
-* Replaced querySelectorAll with getElementsbyClassName
-* Moved variables dx and newwidth outside of for loop
-* Replaced i with 0 inside var dx and newwidth since all pizza sizes are the same
-* Reduced number of pizzas in background by calculating number of pizzas required at certain window.screen.height…
-* Declared variable elem outside of the loop

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).